raorao/duff.js/README.md

       ]
     }

-  check = duff(oldObj,newObj,{errors: true})
+  check = duff(oldObj,newObj)

+  check.value // false

-  check.errors ==
+  check.errors
-    [
+    // [
-      'Expected target object to have key "type".
-No such key was found.', 'Expected target object ["widgetIds"] to not have key "3".', 'Expected target object ["widgetIds"]["2"] to equal "3".
-Instead, it was set to "5".', 'Expected target object ["gadgets"]["0"]["use"] to equal "gadgeting".
-Instead, it was set to "gadgetizing".', 'Expected target object ["gadgets"]["1"] to not have key "bar".'
+    //   'Expected target object to have key "type".
+No such key was found.',
+    //   'Expected target object ["widgetIds"] to not have key "3".',
+    //   'Expected target object ["widgetIds"]["2"] to equal "3".
+Instead, it was set to "5".',
+    //   'Expected target object ["gadgets"]["0"]["use"] to equal "gadgeting".
+Instead, it was set to "gadgetizing".',
+    //   'Expected target object ["gadgets"]["1"] to not have key "bar".'
-    ]
+    // ]
 ```